mfkl/AspNetCore.Docs/aspnetcore/host-and-deploy/health-checks.md

 }
 ```

+If <xref:Microsoft.Extensions.Diagnostics.HealthChecks.IHealthCheck.CheckHealthAsync*> throws an exception during the check, the <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthCheckRegistration.FailureStatus> previously defined in <xref:Microsoft.Extensions.DependencyInjection.HealthChecksBuilderAddCheckExtensions.AddCheck*> will be returned.

 ### Register health check services

 The `ExampleHealthCheck` type is added to health check services in `Startup.ConfigureServices` with <xref:Microsoft.Extensions.DependencyInjection.HealthChecksBuilderAddCheckExtensions.AddCheck*>: